On-Page SEO

 Experience: Demonstrating first-hand knowledge

-Experience is the newest addition to the framework, introduced by Google in December 2022.
-It recognises that content quality can be evaluated through the lens of the creator's direct, lived involvement with a topic, not just their formal credentials or book knowledge.
+Experience is the newest addition to the framework.
+It recognises that content quality can be evaluated through the lens of the creator's direct involvement with a topic not just formal credentials or research.

-Experience and expertise are distinct: Expertise comes from education, training, and mastery of a subject.
+Experience and expertise are distinct.
+Expertise comes from education, training, and mastery of a subject.
 Experience comes from direct participation and real-world involvement.
-A cancer survivor has genuine experience discussing the disease, even if they lack a medical degree.
-A professional chef who has worked in fine-dining kitchens for 15 years has experience that a food science PhD may not.
-Google values both — but they are different things.
+A cancer survivor has genuine experience discussing the disease, even without a medical degree.
+A chef with 15 years in fine-dining kitchens has experience that a food science PhD may not.
+Google values both but they are different things.

-• Include original photos, screenshots, or videos showing you have actually done what you describe
+• Include original photos, screenshots, or videos showing you've actually done what you describe

-• Share specific details, observations, and outcomes that only someone with direct experience could know, not just general information available elsewhere
+• Share specific details and outcomes that only someone with direct involvement could know

 • Publish case studies, before/after comparisons, and real-world data from your own work

-• Add timestamps and document updates to show ongoing engagement with a topic over time
+• Add timestamps and document updates to show ongoing engagement with the topic over time

 Expertise: Showing real knowledge and skill

-Expertise answers a simple question: Does the person behind this content actually understand the topic deeply?
-It is demonstrated through depth, accuracy, and clarity, not through buzzwords or keyword density.
+Expertise is demonstrated through depth, accuracy, and clarity — not through buzzwords or keyword density.
 Content should explain concepts in a way that reflects genuine understanding, uses correct terminology, and avoids oversimplification where precision matters.

-• Clearly state who wrote the content and include a detailed author bio with specific credentials, qualifications, and relevant experience
+• Clearly state who wrote the content with a detailed bio covering credentials, qualifications, and relevant experience

-• Link author bios to a full author page showing a body of work, professional history, and topic specialisations
+• Link author bios to a full author page showing a body of work and topic specialisations

-• For YMYL topics (health, finance, legal, safety), have content written or formally reviewed by a credentialed professional, and clearly disclose this.
-Google's guidelines explicitly cite examples like medical content reviewed by a doctor
+• For YMYL topics (health, finance, legal, safety), have content written or reviewed by a credentialed professional and clearly disclose this

 • Back up claims with primary sources, studies, and data.
 Explain the reasoning, not just the conclusions

-• Keep content updated as the field evolves, as outdated information signals declining expertise
+• Keep content updated as the field evolves — outdated information signals declining expertise

-• Building clear topical depth covering a subject area comprehensively through pillar pages and supporting cluster content establishes subject-matter standing
+• Build clear topical depth through pillar pages and supporting cluster content

-• Internal linking that connects related content reinforces that the site has genuine breadth across a topic
+• Internal linking that connects related content reinforces genuine breadth across a topic

 • A published editorial process showing how content is researched, reviewed, and updated signals systematic quality